Topics or areas of expertise that Darlene can talk about (even in her sleep):

 - Darlene was named the inaugural Accountant of the Month by Accounting Today.

-- She earned her AICPA Advanced Defined Benefit Plans Audit Certificate in March of 2017.
+- She earned her AICPA Advanced Defined Contribution Plans Audit Certificate in March of 2017.

 Furthering her professional development, Darlene is involved with: